jnieus01/dinov2-finetune/README.md

 This project is licensed under [License Name].
 See the LICENSE file for more details.

 ## Contact
-For any queries or further assistance, please contact [Contact Information].
+For any queries or further assistance, please contact Jordan Nieusma (jordan.m.nieusma@vanderbilt.edu)

----

-This template is a general guideline.
-You can customize the content based on the specifics of your project, such as adding a section on limitations, future work, or including a FAQ section depending on the audience and the complexity of the project.